 - Swelling and pain.
 This can be a result of abnormal bleeding in the joints or soft tissue.

-Because von Willebrand disease is usually an inherited disorder, consider having genetic counseling if you have a family history of this condition and you're planning to have children.
-If you carry the defective gene for von Willebrand disease, you can pass it on to your offspring, even if you don't have symptoms.
+If you plan to have children and have a family history of von Willebrand disease, consider genetic counseling.
+If you carry the gene for von Willebrand disease, you can pass it on to your offspring, even if you don't have symptoms.

 Mild forms of von Willebrand disease can be difficult to diagnose because bleeding is common, and, for most people, doesn't indicate a disease.
 However, if your doctor suspects you have a bleeding disorder, he or she might refer you to a blood disorders specialist (hematologist).